Remembering Charlecote's First World War experience

 Close to home

 Wartime recipes come to the Victorian kitchen and scullery where you'll find out more about rationing for soldiers and civilians.
+Children are enjoying our dressing-up box in here too.

 In the billiard room we’re looking at the contribution of the man who was to become Brian’s father-in-law.
 He was the renowned author of The Thirty Nine Steps, John Buchan, and his secret propaganda work for the war was “the toughest job I ever took on”.